US launches initiative to support Ukrainian farmers hit by Russia's war - KTVZ

 USAID will also be working to raise an additional $150 million from donors and the private sector to boost the fund.

-The efforts to salvage at least some of Ukraine’s agriculture sector are “critical for Ukraine’s stabilization, recovery, and reconstruction,” the spokesperson said.
+The efforts to salvage at least some of Ukraine’s agriculture sector are “critical for Ukraine’s stabilization, recovery, and reconstruction,” the spokesperson said, adding that the program was developed with Ukraine’s Ministry of Agriculture.

 Ukraine’s economy has already fallen into a recession due to the ongoing war, and the country’s GDP could almost half this year as a result of Russia’s invasion, the World Bank said in April.
 Ukraine was a major exporter of wheat and sunflower oil before the war, and this year’s planting season was disrupted by fighting.
 The United Nations Secretary-General António Guterres has also warned that the ongoing crisis is only poised to get worse without efforts to bring relief.